The best things in life always come from quality relationships with other people.

 “Hey, thanks for putting together that report.
 I don’t often have time to handle the last-minute details and knowing I have someone like you to who watches out for these things is extremely valuable to me.”

-Being as specific as possible with all your compliments will help them have the greatest positive impact on the receiver.
+Being as specific as possible with all your compliments will help them have the greatest positive impact on the receiver (and your ability to start successfully building relationships).
 When you think a positive thought, and become aware of it through thought labelling, ask yourself:

 “Why is this positive or impactful?
 Why am I grateful for this?
 How is it positive?”